Community Structure Recovery and Interaction Probability Estimation for Gossip Opinion Dynamics: Joint Recovery and Estimation Algorithm

 \section{Joint {Recovery} and Estimation Algorithm}

 In this section, we design a joint {recovery} and estimation algorithm (Algorithm~\ref{alg_1}) to address the considered problem.
 We assume the following connections between stubborn and regular agents are known.
-Intuitively, the information means that we have some prior knowledge about stubborn agents, which may be gathered from other sources in practice.
-Otherwise, it is impossible to recover the labels of stubborn agents.
+The information means that we have prior knowledge about stubborn agents, which may be gathered from other sources in practice.

 \begin{assum} For every stubborn agent $i \in \mathcal{V}_s$, it is known for Algorithm~\ref{alg_1} that there exists a regular agent $j_i \in \mathcal{V}_r$ such that $i$ and $j_i$ are in the same community (i.e, $\mathcal{C}(i) = \mathcal{C}(j_i)$). \end{assum}